ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-22. During the cold war, the U.S.A developed a speech to text (STT) algorithm that could theoretically detect the hidden dialects of Russian sleeper agents.
+Q. During the cold war, the U.S.A developed a speech to text (STT) algorithm that could theoretically detect the hidden dialects of Russian sleeper agents.
 These agents (Fig. 3.7), were trained to speak English in Russia and subsequently sent to the US to gather intelligence.
 The FBI was able to apprehend ten such hidden Russian spies and accused them of being "sleeper" agents.

 <table align='center'>
 <tr>